- Originally published: 23 March 2020

 If you can’t find any hand sanitiser, don’t panic, and don’t pay over-inflated amounts for it online, particularly from unknown retailers on sites such as Amazon and eBay.
 Aim instead to stick to the advice above about not touching your face and wash your hands regularly.

-It’s not recommended to try and make your own hand sanitiser, as it’s hard to be sure you have the correct concentration of alcohol to be effective and adding too much could irritate your hands.
+While possible, it’s not recommended to try and make your own hand sanitiser, as it’s hard to be sure you have the correct concentration of alcohol to be effective and adding too much could irritate your hands.
+It’s also hard to get hold of the raw ingredients needed to do so.

 How to use hand sanitiser properly